ismailatkurt/phalcon-contact-list/README.md

 ## Some details about application environment

-Application uses 3 different docker images; mysql, php, nginx.
+Application uses 3 different docker images; mysql, php (7.4), nginx.

 Build files of php and nginx can be found under **docker** directory.